MartinSchmeisserTrendence/stackoverflow_survey_insights/README.md

 # Project

-A small project that loads, extracts, transforms and visualizes data from the StackOverflow survey.
+A small project that loads, extracts, transforms and visualizes data from the StackOverflow survey using batchprocessing in GCP.

 Closing project of the data engineering zoomcamp 2025[https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main].

 # Techstack

-- Batchprocessing
-- GCP//

 - *Terraform*: Setting up the IaC
 - *Kastra/DLT*: Orchestrate a Pipeline for processing this dataset and putting it to a datalake